 Transition to a floating exchange rate system.
 An independent transition to a floating exchange rate will save monetary authorities from the possibility of a speculative attack.
-If the free floating exchange rate system is not acceptable for the country due to the high volatility of the exchange rate, the country can choose either managed exchange rate system or softer regimes of the currency corridor, which require less gold and foreign exchange rate system.
+If the free floating exchange rate system is not acceptable for the country due to the high volatility of the exchange rate, the country can choose either managed exchange rate system or softer regimes of the currency corridor, which require less gold and foreign exchange reserves to maintain rather than rigid fixed exchange rate system.
 This option will have a very high alternative implementation cost if the Central Bank's strategy to fight high inflation was built on a fixed-rate system.
 For example, such a situation was in 1991 in Argentina.
 This option of protection against a possible speculative attack is impossible in such countries, and one of the other two options has to be chosen.